Aakashraj1535/college-complain/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/377599e0-34e6-4a96-83f6-c00452c48355) and click on Share -> Publish.
+Simply open [vercel][(https://lovable.dev/projects/377599e0-34e6-4a96-83f6-c00452c48355)](https://college-complaint.vercel.app/) and click on deploy

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my  project?

 Yes, you can!